reductstore/website/blog/2024-02-27-how-to-keep-mqtt-data-python/index.md

     async for message in mqtt.messages:
 ```

-This section explains how to connect the MQTT broker by using an asynchronous context manager and how to subscribe to all topics with the "#" wildcard.
+This code snipped connects the MQTT broker by using an asynchronous context manager and how to subscribe to all topics with the "#" wildcard.
 MQTT topics are a method for organizing your data streams.
 A publisher must specify a topic name to send data, and a subscriber must specify either a specific name or a wildcard to receive the data.
 Later, you'll see that the ReductStore has entries in the bucket, which is also used for data organization.

 Let’s see how we store the data in the database: